 JOHN STEELE-Heading a small but highly competent staff of MBS foreign broadcasters, John Steele has been on the air almost constantly from London.
-Last summer, Steele came to America for the first time in five years, to tell American newsmen the facts of radio censorship in Europe.
+Last summer, Steele came to America for the first time in five years, to tell American newsmen the facts of radio censorship in Euthe facts of radio censorship in Eli-rope.
 Steele is a tall, impressive man, weighing about two hundred and forty pounds.
 Gruff, but pleasing in manner, Steele predicted war at the time of his visit.
-Then returned to make preparations to bring news of it to America.
+Then returned to make propagations to bring nears of make preparations to bring news of it to America.
 Steele is in his sixties, one of the oldest men in foreign radio service.
 He has probably the best contacts with governmental officials in all of Europe.
 Whenever government officials wish to hold an American (Continued on page 62)